praveenc/strands-agents-examples/capital_markets/README.md

-# FinAgent: AI-Powered Financial Analysis Framework
+# AI-Powered Financial Analysis Agents for Capital Markets

-A example framework for financial analysis and trading decision support using Strands Agents, featuring both cloud (Amazon Bedrock) and local LLM (Ollama) integration options.
+A example framework for financial analysis and trading decision support using Strands Agents.

 ## Project Overview

 This project demonstrates how to build sophisticated AI agents for capital markets applications using [Strands python SDK](https://github.com/strands-agents/sdk-python).
 It includes:

 1. **Market Data Agents**: Multiple deployment options for retrieving market data:
-   - AWS Bedrock (Claude models)
+   - Amazon Bedrock (Claude models)
    - Local deployment (Ollama)

 2. **Trading Analysis System**: A comprehensive multi-agent system with specialized agents for: